Transitional Living for Teens and Young Adults

 - Transitional living provides a safe and stable atmosphere away from harmful influences.

-- Transitional living provides structure and have regulations concerning drug use.
+- Transitional living provides structure.

 - Transitional living provides an opportunity to reconnect with family, friends and even find or resume employment at a slower pace.